Building A Quality Horse Barn

 Driveways and parking

 One consideration that is often overlooked when building a barn is the need for adequate space around the perimeter for hay trucks and horse trailers to maneuver.
 In our situation the slope of the site restricted how much total space was available.
 Careful planning and testing was needed in order to position the barn so that it would fit well on the site while trucks and trailers could still get in and out.
 Big trucks with long trailers need wider roadways and quite a bit more space than normal driveways allow.
 Even with all this forethought, the final design of our driveway is still a bit tight for the bigger truck/trailers.
 The biggest trucks have to enter and exit from one direction because the original developer placed a big unmovable power transformer too close on one side of the driveway.
+This is what it’s like parking our big trailer in the RV garage.

 Big trucks and trailers are also heavier, so roadways and paving needs to be designed to handle the loads.
 The CCR’s for our neighborhood require that the driveway be completely paved with concrete, asphalt or stone pavers.
 We opted for asphalt with a 12” thick compacted class-2 base and 3” of AC pavement.
 To harden the busy areas in front of the garage doors we installed 4” thick reinforced concrete approach aprons in those areas.